Which Small Animal Is the Best Pet for You?

 On the downside, a great tank like this will cost you at least $2,000—and that’s buying used equipment on the cheap.
 Over time, the hobby can easily cost thousands of dollars and is intensely fragile.
 If you don’t have a generator to back up the power your entire tank could die within an hour of the power going out if the water gets just one degree cooler than it should be.

 It’s not for the faint-hearted, but it is a great thing to get into if you have the passion and intensity for it.
 Not to mention the people!
 I think the most interesting people in the animal hobby have been rat people and saltwater enthusiasts.
 They’ve been great and very diverse.

 Short-tailed opossums are solitary animals that don’t take up a lot of space.
 They can be held and played with and generally don’t bite.
 They can live happily in a ten-gallon tank and are fairly new to the pet trade.
 They usually cost $100 to purchase one and breeders love when their mama possums have babies as they will cling to her back just like a regular large wild possum.

 Meet Pocket the Opossum

 Small birds can be fun to keep.
-Many like the canaries are very musical and make calming noises.
-These smaller birds like the finches and canaries can come in all sorts of colors and species and when kept in small flocks, especially larger flight cages, they can be amazing to watch, a great alternative to fish.
+Many, like the canaries, are very musical and make calming noises.
+These smaller birds like the finches and canaries can come in all sorts of colors and species.
+When kept in small flocks, especially larger flight cages, they can be amazing to watch—a great alternative to fish.
 Some people can tame finches and the like to perch on their hands but this is more unusual than not.
-Other small birds such as parakeets and cockatiels can be handled and if hand-fed generally make friendly and loving pets.
+Other small birds, such as parakeets and cockatiels, can be handled and if hand-fed generally make friendly and loving pets.
 Some may even learn to talk.